amorphousnull/genpasswd/README.md

 ./gen 100 easy

-Note that you must currently input a password length in order to choose different character lists.
+Note that you must currently input a length in order to choose different character lists.